rjbgoudie/structmcmc/README.md

 The widely-used MC<sup>3</sup> algorithm ([Madigan & Raftery, 1995][Madigan:1995p10499]) is implemented, as well as a number of variants of the algorithm.
 The MC<sup>3</sup> algorithm is a Metropolis-Hastings sampler for which the target distribution is the posterior distribution of Bayesian networks.
 Tools for exact solutions are also available, but for networks with more than, say, 6 nodes, these will be prohibitively slow.

+The package includes an implementation of the fast Gibbs sampler introduced in [Goudie & Mukherjee, 2016][Goudie:2016us].

 The implementation allows the local conditional distributions to be multinomial or Gaussian, using standard priors.
 Arbitrary structural priors for the Bayesian network can be specified.
 The main difficulty in sampling Bayesian networks efficiently is ensuring the acyclicity constraint is not violated.
 The package implements the cycle-checking methods introduced by [King & Sagert (2002)][King:2002gt], which is an alternative to the method introduced by [Giudici & Castelo (2003)][Giudici:2003cn].
 To enable convergence to be assessed, a number of tools for creating diagnostic plots are included.

 Interfaces to a number of other `R` packages for Bayesian networks are available, including [`deal`][cran:deal] (hill-climbing and heuristic search), [`bnlearn`][cran:bnlearn] (a number of constraint-based and score-based algorithms) and [`pcalg`][cran:pcalg] (PC-algorithm).
 An interface to [`gRain`][cran:gRain] is also included to allow its probability propagation routines to be used easily.